 All these films influenced Boise Longpig Hunting Club in one crucial way.
 Although I love action movies, I began to find the actual hunts monotonous.
 For all of its age-related issues and the hammy acting, the short running time of The Most Dangerous Game means the climax is pleasingly taut; by the time you get to the modern era, with Hard Target and Battle Royale, all the killing drags maybe 15 or 20 minutes too long.
 As someone tried to explain to Woo, there are only so many ways you can repeatedly shoot, stab, and vaporize people.

 On the page, the potential for tedium is even higher.
 Pick up a copy of Battle Royale from your local library (it was a smash-hit book before becoming a movie) and give it a read; I found it very tempting to skim through the unending cascade of deaths, especially since they go on for nearly 700 pages.
-Or if you want a real insomnia cure, read any action-movie script—Walter Hill’s is a good example, and so is the House of Blue Leaves sequence in Quentin Tarantino’s original Kill Bill script.
+Or if you want a real insomnia cure, read any action-movie script—Walter Hill’s never-filmed adaption of John Woo’s masterpiece The Killer is a good example, and so is the House of Blue Leaves sequence in Quentin Tarantino’s original Kill Bill script.
 Blow-by-blow descriptions of violence become repetitive over the course of a hundred pages.

 So when I sat down to write my hunt, I vowed to keep things as streamlined as possible; I didn’t want to test my audience’s patience with tens of thousands of words’ worth of people running around the woods.
 The ending is relatively quick, and it’s decisive in a very fiery way.
 If I’ve learned anything from my research, it’s that you need to give your audience what they want—whether they’re viewers, readers, or hunters.